-- Engage in dangerous or self-destructive behavior
+- Engaging in dangerous or self-destructive behavior

-- Have trouble sleeping or concentrating
+- Having trouble sleeping or concentrating

 - Accept: Try not to block out the negative memories and dismiss how you are really feeling to friends and family.
 Letting yourself experience these challenging emotions and being able to talk through them when the opportunity arises is part of the recovery process.
 Accepting a painful emotion does not mean liking it, it just means processing it.